 (Image from Barnes & Noble)

-To the FTC, with love: I received an ARC of Orleans from the generous folks at Penguin Young Readers.
+To the FTC, with love: I received a finished copy of A Death-Struck Year from the generous folks at Houghton Mifflin Harcourt.
 Thank you!